 The majority of our assessments are carried out at our Helen Arkell Centre, Frensham, near Farnham, Surrey GU10 3BL, UK.

-All bookings for assessments at our Frensham Centre and our London Hub at Bell House are handled by the same admin team.
+All bookings for assessments at our Frensham Centre, South London, Wessex and Oxford hubs are handled by the same admin team.
 Please make us aware of your preferred venue when contacting us.

 For a child's assessment please complete the following online forms: